-The current lists of threatened native species, threatened ecological communities and key threatening processes are at Attachment C.
+The current ACT lists of threatened native species, threatened ecological communities and key threatening processes are at Attachment C.

-2.3 CONSERVATION ADVICE
+2.3.
+Conservation Advice

-The SC prepared Conservation Advice in this reporting period for the items in Table 1.
+The Committee prepared Conservation Advice in this reporting period for the threatened native species in Table 1.

-Table 1: Conservation Advice notified on the ACT Legislation Register in the 2019-2020 reporting period.
+Table 1: Conservation Advice notified on the ACT Legislation Register in the 2020-2021 reporting period.